ConduitNetwork/docs/integration_guides/Automation/ansible.rst

 When executing Ansible playbooks on Windows platforms, a few requirements must be met:

-* ``pywinrm`` may need to be installed on the |morpheus| Appliance via ``pip install pywinrm``
+* ``pywinrm`` may need to be installed on the |conduit| Appliance via ``pip install pywinrm``

-* An Ansible Integration must be scoped to a Group or Cloud for Ansible to execute on Windows, as |morpheus| assumes Ansible local when no group or cloud is scoped to Ansible.
+* An Ansible Integration must be scoped to a Group or Cloud for Ansible to execute on Windows, as |conduit| assumes Ansible local when no group or cloud is scoped to Ansible.
 The playbooks do not need to be executed solely in the Group or Cloud, one just needs to be scoped to an Ansible Integration for Ansible Windows to run properly.

 Scope Ansible Integration to a Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^